minio/docs/source/operations/install-deploy-manage/deploy-minio-tenant.rst

 The :guilabel:`State` column updates throughout the deployment process.

 Tenant deployment can take several minutes to complete.
-Once the :guilabel:`State` reads as :guilabel:`Initialized`, click the Tenant to view its details.
+Once the :guilabel:`State` reads as :guilabel:`Initialized`, select the Tenant to view its details.

 .. image:: /images/k8s/operator-tenant-view.png
    :align: center